• boundaries.study

 PRINCIPLE RESEARCH ENTITY RESPONSIBLE FOR THE STUDY

-The University of Gothenburg
+The Institute of Medicine, Sahlgrenska Academy, University of Gothenburg

 PARTICIPATING UNIVERSITIES AND INSTITUTES